evkx/evkx.github.io/content/models/rivian/r1/R1S_Quad-Motor_AWD/_index.md

 ---
 title: Rivian R1S Quad-Motor AWD
 linktitle: R1S Quad-Motor AWD
-description: Rivian R1S Quad-Motor AWD is an all-electric SUV with a WLTP range of up to 470 km (292 miles).
+description: Rivian R1S Quad-Motor AWD is an all-electric SUV with a EPA range of up to 516 km (321 miles).
 EVKX.net have all the details.
 weight: 10
 hidden: true
 ---